Yocxhell/GEB/README.md

 If you're interested in helping us make the DST community a safer place, we'd love to have you on board!
 Your feedback will be invaluable in refining the tool and making it more effective.

+If you want to help by recording griefers, follow my guide (and PLEASE try to make videos and not screenshots): https://telegra.ph/Reporting-Guide-09-07

 What the Program Does:
 Function: The program detects Steam profiles and character icons in screenshots and then checks these profiles to see if they match with steam profiles contained in warnlist.txt.
 IMPORTANT: Do NOT assume players in warnlist.txt are all griefers, especially if profile has no current reports, however pay attention and be ready to record if they do grief.